 Just brown your meat, onions etc with a wooden spoon until meat is no longer pink.
 Throw everything else in other than the cream and kale and set to high pressure followed by a quick release.
 Then add those items after the initial cook time.
 Beyond that you can add a bit of whisked cornstarch to thicken the broth.
 Serve with garlic pull apart bread and enjoy!

-- Add sausage into our Instant Pot cheeseburger soup too and you’ll love it too
+- Add sausage into our Instant Pot cheeseburger soup recipe too and you’ll love it too.
+A definite kid favorite because it has a creamy cheesy broth to it and a kick if you use spicy ground meat for your choice.

 - Let us know what you think of our Instant Pot Zuppa Toscana recipe below!!
 It’s done in less than 30 minutes cook time with tender russet potatoes onion and garlic flavors you love.
 Ultimate comfort food I tell you.
 Served with our easy roll recipe it’s something you’ll make over and over again.